markjaquith/login-logo/readme.txt

 1. [Click here](http://coveredwebservices.com/wp-plugin-install/?plugin=login-logo) to install and activate.

-2. Create a PNG image of less than 326 pixels wide, with a transparent background.
+2. Create a PNG image with a transparent background, tightly cropped, with a recommended width of 312 pixels.

 3. Upload the PNG image to your WordPress content directory (`/wp-content/`, by default), and name the file `login-logo.png`.